SKT799/Self-Improving-Agentic-System/README.md

 ## What you're looking at

-A `25 × 25` grid warehouse, rendered in pygame and driven by three independent robots:
+A `25 × 25(Can change)` grid warehouse, rendered in pygame and driven by three independent robots:

-- **3 robots**, starting from three corners, each with its own colour (blue, orange, purple) and its own assigned goal shelf.
+- **3 robots**, starting from three corners(can start from any positions), each with its own colour (blue, orange, purple assigned) and its own assigned goal shelf.
 - **Static obstacles** — the brick walls.
-Fixed, and learned.
+Fixed and learned during exploration.
-- **70 moving humans** — spawned on random free cells, taking a random walk every tick.
+- **70 moving humans(can change)** — spawned on random free cells, taking a random walk every tick.
 They dodge walls and goals but will happily walk into a robot; it's the robot's job never to let that happen.
-- **Drawn paths** — each robot trails a coloured line so you can watch the route it actually took, detours and all.
+- **Drawn paths** — each robot trails a coloured line so that we can inspect and see how they are approaching.

 The full run is captured in [`Project_Video_Final.mp4`](Project_Video_Final.mp4) in this repo.